vpande66/refarch-cloudnative-bluecompute-web/k8s_deploy_tutorial.md

 ```
 $ kubectl config current-context

 cloudnativedev
 ```

 If above command did not return your cluster name, then set the kube configuration by running `export KUBECONFIG=...` command.

-Get the correct export command from the output of `bx cs cluster-config cloudnative` and run it in your terminal/command window.
+Get export command from the output of `bx cs cluster-config cloudnative`, and run it in your terminal/command window.

 A sample export command will look like `export KUBECONFIG=/Users/ibm/.bluemix/plugins/container-service/clusters/cloudnativedev/kube-config-prod-mel01-cloudnativedev.yml`.

 Run `kubectl config current-context` again to confirm kubectl is now set to manage your cloudnativedev cluster.